 This morning I was involved in a flurry of activity, as it is the day for dry garbage collection.
 Out went all the boxes we couldn’t seem to get rid of!
 Fueled by the same enthu, I also scraped the pigeon shit off the verandah floor.
 Gosh, those pee-gens are so annoying.
 God knows what they eat where and then come and relieve themselves in our verandah.
 Lucky it is bathed in sunlight and the stuff dries up so I can scrape it off.
 If not, imagine!
 Short of spending a small fortune to grill off the verandah – I can’t think of a way to get rid of the rascals.
 Hmm.
 I have nothing against them.
 I only object to their dirty habits.
 Creeps.

 Summer is here.
-With a vengeance this year, I think, what with all the constructions and dust and garbage on the roads.
+With a vengeance this year, I think, what with all the construction and dust and garbage on the roads.

 I wish you were here to accompany me on my walks on the terrace.
 The evenings are lovely with fabulous sunsets and lots of birds around.
 I just can’t take my eyes off the sky, the kites that perch on the tallest terrace and then fly around.

 Remember how we used to place two chairs apart right under the fan, hang a wet bed sheet across them, and then lay down under it to enjoy the cool breeze?
 It is also time to get the kasi towels out – they are best for rinsing and hanging around the neck!

 Time for a coffee….without sugar.